b-weintraub/social-distancing/README.md

 ![t-test](https://github.com/b-weintraub/social-distancing/blob/unpolluted/images/NO2-conc-time-series.png)

 It can be seen that NO2 levels at the Seattle-Beacon Hill location are well-below the 100 ppb theshold standard set forth by the EPA.
+Because NO2 is largely generated as a combustion by-product, the noisy pattern is likely related to weekend/weekday commuter effects.

 ![t-test](https://github.com/b-weintraub/social-distancing/blob/unpolluted/images/2020_time_series_plot.png)